LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function::int SUNHeuristicsSetMaxCFailGrowth(SUNHeuristics H, realtype etacf)

    Function to specify an upper bound for the stepsize adjustment factor following an algebraic solver convergence failure.
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

-   Arguments:

-   * *H* -- the heuristics object.
+   :param H:  the heuristics object.
-   * *etacf* -- convergence failure step adjustment factor.
+   :param etacf:  convergence failure step adjustment factor.
 Allowable values must be in the interval (0,1]; illegal values imply a reset to the default.
+   :return: error code indicating success failure  (see :numref:`SUNHeuristics.Description.errorCodes`).

    Usage: